arguslab/ancor/README.md

  - Source 1 -- [OVA format (works with Virtual Box, VMware products, etc.)](https://dl.dropboxusercontent.com/u/88202830/ancor_vm.ova)
  - Source 2 -- [OVA format (works with Virtual Box, VMware products, etc.)](https://drive.google.com/open?id=0B0vt6z9-IhD9SHZQRkdaeDZIUmc)

+Default credentials - user: **ancor** password: **ancor**

-The virtual machine is bridged to the network and therefore the user might be asked if a different NIC is used than the one that it was configured on.
+The virtual machine is bridged to the network and therefore the user might be warned that a different NIC is used than the one that it was configured on.

 2. Setup the communication between ANCOR and the OpenStack deployment.
 Start ANCOR ...